HIPAA Compliance

 - Automatic session termination: Inactive sessions are terminated after a defined period

-- Authentication: Passwordless authentication via secure magic links, eliminating password-related vulnerabilities
+- Authentication: Passwordless authentication via single-use magic links, eliminating password-related vulnerabilities

 Audit Controls

-- All access to PHI is logged with timestamps, user identifiers, and action descriptions
+- Access to sensitive data is logged with timestamps, user identifiers, and action descriptions

-- Audit logs are tamper-resistant and retained for 7 years
+- Audit logs are retained for 7 years

-- HMAC-based integrity verification ensures audit log entries cannot be altered
+- HMAC-chained integrity verification detects tampering of audit log entries

 Transmission Security